 Step 2.
 Mix the white granulated sugar and lemon zest in a small bowl until completely mixed.
 This step flavors the sugar and adds more lemon flavor to the cake batter.

 Step 3.
 Next, make the lemon pieces by slicing the peel off the lemon you just zested with a paring knife.
-Then supreme the slices, which simply means to remove the membrane from the lemon slices so they end up nice and clean looking.
+Then supreme the slices, which simply means removing the membrane from the lemon slices so they end up nice and clean-looking.
 Do this over a small bowl to catch all the juices.

 Step 5.
 Make the batter by adding the softened butter and half of the lemon/sugar mixture to a large mixing bowl, or the bowl of a stand mixer and mix at medium speed until combined.
-Add the other half of the lemon/sugar mixture and mix for four minutes.
+Add the remaining lemon/sugar mixture and mix for 4 minutes.

 Step 6.
-Add the eggs one at a time and mix well to combine.
+Add the eggs one at a time, mixing well after each addition.

 Step 7.
 With the mixer on low speed, add all the dry ingredients, mix well, and scrape the bowl often.
 Next, mix in the sour cream at medium speed.

-Step 10.
-Pour the batter into a prepared bundt pan; see my notes in the FAQ section.
-And, yes, I prefer to dust the pan with sugar.
-Bake the cake for 1 ¼ hours at 325 degrees F. I know this is quite a long time, but this cake is very dense and needs time to fully bake.
+Step 9.
+Pour the batter into a prepared bundt pan; see my notes in the Tip section.
+And, yes, I prefer to dust the pan with sugar, but feel free to use flour.
+Bake the cake for 1 1/4 hours at 325 degrees F.

 Step 11.
 Once the cake is baked, let it cool for about 15 minutes and remove it from the pan.
-Gently tap all around the pan with the palm of your hand to loosen the cake, and then shake the pan a little bit.
+Gently tap the pan all around with the palm of your hand to loosen the cake, then shake the pan a bit.
 This should loosen it.
 If necessary, run a thin-bladed knife or spatula down the sides of the pan and the center tube to help release the cake.
 Once loosened, turn the cake upside down on a serving plate.

-Step 13.
-While the cake is cooling, make the tart lemon glaze to drizzle on top of the cake.
-Mix powdered sugar, lemon zest, and freshly squeezed lemon juice and stir until combined.
+Step 12.
+While the cake cools, make the tart lemon glaze to drizzle over the cake.
+Mix the powdered sugar, lemon zest, and freshly squeezed lemon juice, stirring until combined.
 With a spoon, just drizzle the icing all over the cake.

-You can see the pieces of lemon inside the cake.
+You can see the lemon pieces inside the cake.
 That is what makes this cake so good.

 Equipment to get the job done

-- If you use a lot of lemons, both of these tools will come in handy and help you get the most flavor from all of your citruses.
-This citrus zester is nice and sturdy and makes those nice fine pieces of lemon peel and this wood lemon reamer is perfect for juicing all types of citrus.
+- If you use a lot of lemons, both of these tools will come in handy and help you get the most flavor from all of your citrus.
+This citrus zester is nice and sturdy and makes those nice, fine pieces of lemon peel and, this wood lemon reamer is perfect for juicing all types of citrus.

-- Make sure to use a heavy nonstick bundt pan that has nice defined fluting.
-There are many designs to choose from but for this cake, I like the traditional 10-cup pan design.
+- Make sure to use a heavy nonstick bundt pan with well-defined fluting.
+There are many designs to choose from, but for this cake, I prefer the traditional 10-cup pan design.

 After an afternoon of baking, it’s time for a slice of this moist and tender cake and a pot of tea and fresh berries.